Mexico captures No.1 drug kingpin 'Shorty' Guzman

 He has also tried an unorthodox strategy, co-opting vigilantes in western Mexico in the fight against the feared Knights Templar Cartel.
 Security experts say this is potentially playing with fire.

 Guzman has been caught before, and famously gave his jailers the slip.
-In 2001, he escaped a Mexican prison, reportedly in a laundry cart, to become the country’s most high-profile trafficker.
+In 2001, he escaped from prison, reportedly in a laundry cart, to become Mexico’s most high-profile trafficker.
 He is believed to command groups of hitmen from the U.S. border into Central America.

-He was indicted in the United States on dozens of charges of racketeering and conspiracy to import cocaine, heroin, marijuana and crystal meth.
+He was indicted in the United States on dozens of charges of racketeering and conspiracy to import illegal drugs.

-Forbes magazine listed Guzman for a time in its annual list of billionaires around the world.
-But it dropped him last year, because it was impossible to verify his wealth.
+Forbes dropped Guzman from its list of billionaires last year, because it was impossible to verify his wealth.

-Additional reporting by Mark Hosenball and John Shiffman in Washington and Adriana Barrera, Julia Symmes Cobb and Simon Gardner in Mexico City; Editing by Kieran Murray, Frances Kerry, Gunna Dickson and David Gregorio
+Additional reporting by Mark Hosenball and John Shiffman in Washington and Liz Diaz, Gabriel Stargardter, Adriana Barrera, Julia Symmes Cobb and Simon Gardner in Mexico City; Editing by Kieran Murray, Frances Kerry and Lisa Shumaker